 If you know ahead of time that there will be fireworks (or a thunderstorm), make sure your pet gets plenty of exercise during the day.
 This will help them relieve some of that anxious energy and be in a better place to stay calm.
 Then, create a safe space for your pet.
 You can find an interior room or closet where the noise is muffled and close the curtains to hide the flashes of light.
 You can turn on the tv or radio or other white noise to help limit the effect of the loud noises, as well.

 Make sure to stay calm yourself.
 Show your pet that there’s no reason to panic and everything is perfectly fine.
 Definitely don’t punish them for their behavior.
 They are reacting out of fear and anxiety, not out of malice.
 (For more on this, check out our article on helping your anxious pet.)
 Have your pet’s bed and favorite toys there to comfort them.
 Make sure to have your pet’s favorite treats on hand to keep them happy, as well.
 This is definitely the time to distract and spoil your pup!

-If your pet is having trouble staying calm, or you are worried about their safety, our Well Calming Chews or our Hemp Calming Chews can help.
+If your pet is having trouble staying calm, or you are worried about their safety, our Well Calming chews can help.
 They can help your pet stay calm and relaxed in stressful situations.
 If you’re worried about how your dog will handle fireworks, thunderstorms, travel, and other stressors this summer, give them a try!

 Our WELL Calming chews have Passion Flower, Hempseed Oil, L-Tryptophan, L-Theanine, Ginger Root and Chamomile to help your dog stay calm in stressful situations.
 These grain free soft chews can help your pet handle external stressors like fireworks, thunderstorms, and other loud noises.